Moldovans turn to tourism and online sex work to make ends meet

 The only time it stood empty was during the pandemic.
 Like most businesses and individuals, Mark never saw a penny of financial help from the Moldovan government.
 When Moldova’s lockdown ended, domestic tourism boomed.

 Moldovans “were spending money like it was their last day on earth”, states Danu Marin, a researcher on Moldovan civil society based in Chisinau.
 It was welcome business, if not huge.
-“Many were exploring their country for the first time, " Marin says, doing novel things, like visiting local breweries, nuclear bunkers and kayaking in regions they otherwise wouldn’t otherwise go near.
+“Many were exploring their country for the first time, " Marin says, doing novel things, like visiting local breweries, nuclear bunkers and kayaking in regions they wouldn’t otherwise go near.

 Among the few foreign tourists that came in 2021 (just 29,000) were Russian citizens seeking western-made COVID19 vaccines.
 The Russian-made Sputnik had little international recognition, which made traveling to the West a giant headache or outright impossible.
 But Moldova had vaccines to spare; just 41% of its population is fully vaccinated.
 There was a lot of disinformation during the pandemic, much of it from the Orthodox Church which falls under the Moscow Patriarchy.
 One bishop even flew over the country in a helicopter to ‘bless’ the nation to ensure its protection.